UCHI-DB/DoubleCompression/README.md

 # Next steps

-There are many further avenues to take this research, ranging from fast tweaks to major optimizations.
-These next steps include:

-- Implement SprintzFIRE, which is outlined in the Sprintz paper as an alternative, more complex learning-based predictor that may lead to lower CRs for Sprintz than the current system of using xoring with the previous value (which itself if better than SprintzDelta).
 - Investigate compression of ints and run the outputs of ToInt through those for decreased CRs for lossy compression - this may involve modifying Gorilla, Sprintz, and (D)FCM to work for ints.
-- Investigate other double compression methods that I didn't get to.
-[FPC](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.388.2782&rep=rep1&type=pdf) boasts a very high throughput that should be investigated with our datasets, and it also uses rounding for (D)FCM, which we were meaning to investigate.
-A reference solution written in Go is available [here](https://github.com/spenczar/fpc).
-- Test all of the compression methods on other datasets, such as UCI, which may be less smooth and more random.

 # File Breakdown